lukejacksonn/servor/README.md

 > NOTE: This process depends on the `openssl` command existing (tested on macOS only)

-When servor is invoked with the `--secure` flag, it looks for two files `servor.crt` and `servor.key`.
-If the files are missing then [`certify.sh`](/certify.sh) is ran which:
+The files `servor.crt` and `servor.key` need to exist for the server to start using https.
+If the files do not exist when the `--secure` flag is passed, then [`certify.sh`](/certify.sh) is invoked which:

 - Creates a local certificate authority used to generate self signed SSL certificates
-- Runs the appropriate `openssl` commands to generate:
+- Runs the appropriate `openssl` commands to produce:
   - a root certificate (pem) so the system will trust the self signed certificate
   - a public certificate (crt) that the server sends to clients
   - a private key for the certificate (key) to encrypt and decrypt traffic

-If these steps are all successful then the server will start using https.
-The credentials are valid but are still not trusted, which means that when viewed in the browser for the first time there is likely to be a warning displayed.
-Dismiss the warning and it should not return unless the credentials are regenerated.

 #### Adding credentials to the trusted store